Back to Living Real Change

 Moderation is the key

 Ultimately, wine preference is a personal choice.
-And those who choose to consume any alcoholic beverage, whether for health or for leisure, should only do so in moderation.
+And those who choose to consume any alcoholic beverage, whether for health or leisure, should only do so in moderation.

-“The American Heart Association currently recommends that people only drink alcohol in moderation- that means one to two drinks a day for men and one drink a day for women,” says Jyoti Sharma, M.D., a cardiologist at Piedmont Heart Institute.
+“The American Heart Association currently recommends that people only drink alcohol in moderation - that means one to two drinks a day for men and one drink a day for women,” says Jyoti Sharma, M.D., a cardiologist at Piedmont Heart Institute.

-One drink is one 12 ounces of beer, 4 ounces of wine, 1.5 ounces of 80 proof spirits, or 1 ounce of 100 proof spirits.
+One drink is 12 ounces of beer, 4 ounces of wine, 1.5 ounces of 80-proof spirits, or 1 ounce of 100-proof spirits.

 Need to make an appointment with a Piedmont physician?
 Save time, book online.